Skilteee/DiZO/README.md

 MODEL=facebook/opt-2.7b TASK=SST2 MODE=ft LR=1e-6 EPS=1e-3 STEPS=4000 ENHANCED=fo bash dizo.sh
 ```

-Our recommended hyperparameter search range are as follows.
+Zeroth-order optimization is sensitive to the choice of hyperparameters.
+Our recommended newly introduced hyperparameter search range are as follows.
 Empirically, more aggresive projection is better for smaller model and easier tasks, and vise versa.

 | DiZO methods     | Suggested Value         |
 |------------------|------------|